 - Prepare the cornbread with the egg and milk according to the package directions for cornbread in an 8- x 8-inch baking dish.
 Allow to cool and then proceed with the recipe.
 The cornbread can be prepared a day or two in advance, covered, and stored at room temperature.

 - Preheat oven to 325 degrees F.

 - Return the skillet to MEDIUM-LOW heat and add the butter.
 When melted, add the onion, apples, celery and carrot.
-Turn the heat up to MEDIUM-HIGH and cook, stirring frequently, for about 7 to 10 minutes or until veggies and apple are fork tender.
-Add garlic and parsley and cook and stir for another 1 to 2 minutes.
+Turn the heat up to MEDIUM-HIGH and cook, stirring frequently, for about 7 to 8 minutes or until veggies and apple are fork tender.
+Don’t allow them to brown, you just want them tender (reduce heat, if necessary).
+Add the garlic and parsley and cook and stir for another 1 to 2 minutes.
 Add the sage, poultry seasoning, thyme, marjoram, salt and pepper.
 Mix well to combine.
-Remove from heat.
+Remove from the heat.

 - Preheat oven to 350 degrees F and set an oven rack to the center position.
 Coat a 13- x 9-inch baking dish with nonstick cooking spray and set aside.

 - Transfer the toasted cornbread and sandwich bread cubes to a large mixing bowl.
 Spoon the vegetable and apple mixture and the cooked sausage over the bread and mix well.
 Add the beaten egg and toss lightly to combine.
 Add 1 cup of chicken broth and toss again, being careful not to break up the cornbread too much.
 Add additional chicken broth, a little at a time, until you've reached the desired consistency.
 Stuffing will dry out a little bit as it cooks but you don't want it to be too wet going into the oven.
 I don't recommend adding more than a total of 1 ½ to 2 cups of broth.